What is Cardarine

-In general, bodybuilders use Cardarine to achieve two goals: bulking (or improving muscle gains) and cutting (losing fat to show off muscle mass).
+In general, bodybuilders use it to achieve two goals: bulking (or improving muscle gains) and cutting (losing fat to show off muscle mass).
 How does it achieve that?

 Contrary to popular belief, Cardarine is not a SARM (selective androgen receptor modulator) like Ligandrol or Stenabolic.
 It is a PPAR (peroxisome proliferator-activated receptor).
 While the two types of drugs work in similar ways, PPARs don’t bind to androgen receptors and have no anabolic activity.
 This is actually a good thing.
 It won’t affect your testosterone production, and while it increases endurance it is not considered a stimulant – you won’t have trouble falling asleep, and you won’t have that anxious or jittery feeling.

-Others say that Cardarine also improved their overall recovery time (likely because of the drug’s ability to activate the fast twitch muscle fibers, which improve muscle repair).
+Others say that Cardarine also improved their overall recovery time (likely because of GW501516 ability to activate the fast-twitch muscle fibers, which improve muscle repair).